NESCent/hip_hack_howto/manuscript.md

 To address the need for evidence-based guidance, and to lay the foundations for more systematic studies in the future, we offer here an intensive case-analysis of hackathon practices and impacts, based on a series of well documented hackathons that followed what we call the "NESCent model", referring to the National Evolutionary Synthesis Center, an academic research center.
 Over an 8-year period from 2006 to 2014, NESCent organized 8 hackathons, each hosting ~30 participants for ~5 days.
 Each event was focused on scientific software development in the domain of evolutionary biology (comparative analysis, phylogenies, evolutionary modeling, population analysis, etc).
 Each event was planned by a different leadership team whose membership intersects with the set of authors of this work (i.e., each leadership team included at least one of us, and most included several of us).
 Due to the nature of the sponsoring organization, intangible outcomes such as promoting diversity and building a "community of practice" were as important as producing code.

-Because the organizers made an early commitment to public sharing of resources online, the NESCent hackathons are well (albeit inconsistently) documented, with a trail of wikis and other resources that provide participant lists, bootcamp presentations, pitches, code repositories, team reports, and even notes from leadership team meetings.
+Because the organizers made an early commitment to public sharing of resources online, the NESCent hackathons are well (albeit inconsistently) documented, with a trail of wikis and other resources that provide participant lists, technical presentations, pitches, code repositories, team reports, and even notes from meetings of the organizers.
 From these sources, we have gathered a systematic set of data on NESCent hackathons (8 events, 48 teams, 206 participants, and XXX products) that aims to provide a foundation for systematic research on hackathon impacts that may be undertaken in the future.

 Below, we begin with a detailed guide to the NESCent hackathon model, describing key steps in planning and execution, illustrating key points by referring to past hackathons, and explaining the motivations behind chosen practices.
 Then we summarize the documented impacts of 8 hackathons that follow the NESCent model, and reflect on some of the lessons we have learned as organizers and participants.
 Note that, because we have studied only one type of hackathon, we cannot draw conclusions about which kinds of hackathons are best.
 However, we can provide evidence on the impacts of the NESCent model, and in some cases, we can provide evidence for the effectiveness of specific practices.